DisCoTec/discotec.github.io/2020/ice.md

 * [ICE'14](http://www.discotec2014.tu-berlin.de/workshops/ice-2014), June 6, 2014 in Berlin, Germany, co-located with DisCoTec’14.
 The post-proceedings were published in EPTCS (vol. 166) and selected papers appeared in a special issue of JLAMP (Vol. 85, Number 3).
 * [ICE'15](http://discotec2015.inria.fr/workshops/ice-2015/), June 4-5, 2015 in Grenoble, France, co-located with DisCoTec’15.
 The post-proceedings were published in EPTCS (vol. 189) and selected papers appeared in a special issue of JLAMP (Vol. 86, Number 1).
 * [ICE'16](http://2016.discotec.org/index713e.html), June 21-22, 2016 in Heraklion, Greece, co-located with DisCoTec’16.
 The post-proceedings were published in EPTCS (vol. 223) and a special issue of JLAMP (Vol. 92).
 * [ICE'17](http://2017.discotec.org/workshops/ice-2017.html), June 21-22 2017 in Neuchâtel, Switzerland, co-located with DisCoTec’17.
-The post-proceedings were published in EPTCS (vol. 261) and a special issue of JLAMP is in preparation.
+The post-proceedings were published in EPTCS (vol. 261) and a special issue of JLAMP (Vol. 109).
 * [ICE'18](http://2018.discotec.org/cfp_w_ice.html), June 20-21, 2018 in Madrid, Spain, co-located with DisCoTec'18.
 The post-proceedings were published in EPTCS (vol. 279) and a special issue of JLAMP is in preparation.
 * [ICE'19](http://www.discotec.org/2019/ice), June 20-21, 2019 in Lyngby, Denmark, co-located with DisCoTec'19.
 The post-proceedings were published in EPTCS (vol. 304) and a special issue of JLAMP is in preparation.